dclive/B660M-HDV-i5-12400F-Hackintosh/README.md

-As my motherboard/CPU recently friend due to a PSU issue, updates may lag.
+As my motherboard/CPU recently fried due to a PSU issue, updates may lag.

 ****Hackintosh EFI Information for Asrock B660M-HDV and i5-12400F - Fully working, OC90 [Update OC yourself to OC9x], MacOS13.5****